amyoccodingwaves/amyoccodingwaves.github.io/index.md

 * Play with the content of the header and run the application again.
 * Change the comments, delete a line, change the header size, play around with the code and click Run to see what happens.

-### Before we move onto CSS, add the following to the HTML panel on your JSFiddle
+### Before we move onto CSS, add the following to the HTML panel on your local JSFiddle

 Note the elements we have explained above.